 The SMP program offers volunteers an opportunity to make an important difference in their communities.
 Volunteers take pride in working to ensure that the Medicare program will be protected for future generations.
-In 2013, there were 5,406 active SMP volunteers nationwide.
-Since 1997, more than 41,000 volunteers have helped the SMP program.
+In 2014, 53 Senior Medicare Patrol projects had 5,249 active volunteers.
+Since 1997, more than 46,000 volunteers have helped the SMP program.

 The Importance of SMP Volunteers